GeniSysAI/Vision2018/README.md

 # How It Works

-There are currently three different versions of GeniSys TASS devices: local, Foscam and Realsense (Foscam and Realsense are in development).
+There are currently three different versions of GeniSysAI TASS devices: local, Foscam and Realsense (Foscam and Realsense are in development).
 Each device connects to a stream of one kind or another, processes the frames and streams the modified frames.

 - [Local](https://github.com/GeniSysAI/Vision/tree/master/Local "Local")
 - [Foscam](https://github.com/GeniSysAI/Vision/tree/master/Foscam "Foscam")